 Few things get us as riled up as our kids.
 That’s a big reason why child custody cases so often become intense and antagonistic.
 We want to fight for what’s best for our children.
-To ensure this, it’s usually to our benefit to enlist the help of an attorney.
-The question is, how do you find the best child custody lawyer?
+To ensure this, it’s usually to our benefit enlisting the help of an attorney.

-“Best” is a relative term and should really be qualified as “the best fit for your case.”
-An ideal match for one person’s personality and circumstances may not be quite as perfect for another.
-While there’s no universal roadmap to the best child custody lawyer, there are qualities to consider in your search.
+The best match for one person’s personality and circumstances may not be quite as perfect for another.
+While there’s no universal road-map to the best child custody lawyer, there are qualities to consider in your search.

 Laws and regulations vary a great deal from state to state.
 The best child custody lawyer for your situation is one with an in-depth knowledge of the rules where you live.
 Or at least where the case will be handled—they’re not always the same.
 In Oregon, it makes sense to hire an attorney who knows the ins and outs of Oregon law and how to aim for an optimal outcome.